Az-Net/Unified-Theory/TCMS Theory.md

+The traditional view of zero as an empty set, devoid of any meaningful content, fails to capture its inherent infinite.
+The concept of infinite divisibility within zero extends our understanding of zero beyond its traditional role as a mere absence of quantity.
+In the context of infinite divisibility, self-reference is a fundamental characteristic; a feature, not a bug.
+Therefore, rather than dismissing self-reference as a flaw, there are deeper insights one can gain by following paradoxical methods to their conclusion.

 # (TCMS) Theory

 The term **Transcendental Compact Multidimensional Set Theory** refers to the study of sets that have the following properties: